 - Familiarity with the Montreal/Quebec social, political and cultural environments, a decided advantage.

-- Demonstrates knowledge of best practices in the areas of Finance, Human Resources and Information Technology, an asset.
+- Knowledge of best practices in the areas of Finance, Human Resources and Information Technology, an asset.

 Other Qualifying Skills and/or Abilities:

-- Strong leadership skills to bring together diverse stakeholders, leveraging individual strengths and overcoming differing points of view.
+- Strong leadership skills with the ability to bring together diverse stakeholders, leveraging individual strengths and overcoming differing points of view.